Jack Gannon: Second World War

+Recognition and honours

-Gannon was appointed an Officer of the Order of the British Empire on 11 June 1942 as part of 1942 Birthday Honours.
+Gannon was appointed an Officer of the Order of the British Empire (OBE) on 11 June 1942 as part of 1942 Birthday Honours.
 Gannon was promoted to be a Commander of the Order of the British Empire on 1 February 1945 for services in Europe following the Invasion of Normandy.
 He was mentioned in dispatches on 9 August 1945 and again on 4 April 1946 for further service during the North West Europe campaign.
 He was appointed to the acting rank of brigadier and received the appointment of Knight Commander of the Order of Orange Nassau with Swords from the Dutch queen in 1946.

-Personal life
+Other activities

 Gannon was a keen polo player, achieving a handicap of seven, and being on the winning teams in the Inter-Regimental Tournament in India in 1924 and 1925.
 He was active in the administration of the sport, serving as honorary secretary of the British governing body – the Hurlingham Polo Association – from 1934 until his death.
 He was also manager and secretary of The Hurlingham Club and president of the National Pony Society.
 He was described as instrumental in organising the polo events at the 1936 Olympic Games.
 He wrote entries on the sport in the Encyclopaedia Britannica and published his military and sporting memoirs in 1976 entitled Before the Colors Fade.

 In addition to polo and cricket Gannon was also a keen pigsticker and shooter and was a member of the Cavalry Club.
 During his time in India he had been master of both the Quetta and Lahore hunts.

+Death

 Gannon died on 25 April 1980 at the King Edward VII Hospital near Midhurst in Sussex.